2023-2024 CAEP Measures

 Measure 4: Ability of Completers to be Hired in Education Positions for Which They Have Been Prepared

-The majority of out-of-state teaching positions for our graduates are in Washington State, but our graduates teach in schools all over the world, which has made tracking of graduates out of state exciting but difficult—hence the range of unknown graduates.
 The table below shows the percentage of graduates within each employment category for each of the most recent graduating cohorts.
+More than 80% of our completers are hired as teachers in the immediate year following graduation!
+The majority of the out-of-state teaching positions for our graduates are in Washington State, but our graduates teach in schools all over the world, which has made tracking of graduates out of state exciting but difficult—hence the range of unknown graduates.
 Advanced candidates are employed when in the program.

 Year